erickeliab/MallMS_desktop/README.md

-# Inventory Desktop Application
+# MallMS Desktop Application

-MallMS Desktop application with Electron
+ Desktop application with Electron

 ### Purpose
 Final Year Project for a friend